-In keeping with our mission of caring for all in the community, Memorial dedicates significant resources for programs and services that increase access to health care for the poor and uninsured and improve the health of our community.
-Community benefit takes many forms, and we are pleased to share Memorial's 2014 Community Benefit Report.
+In keeping with our mission of caring for all in the community, CHI Memorial dedicates significant resources for programs and services that increase access to health care for the poor and uninsured and improve the health of our community.
+Community benefit takes many forms, and we are pleased to share CHI Memorial's 2015 Community Benefit Report.

 Requests Accepted for Funding

-Each year between September 1 and December 31, Memorial receives applications from non-profit agencies for consideration for the following fiscal year, which is July 1 – June 30.
+Each year between December 15 – January 31, CHI Memorial receives applications from non-profit agencies for consideration for the following fiscal year, which is July 1 – June 30.
 Each request must include a brief description of the project with clear statements detailing the goals and objectives and anticipated outcomes.
-Memorial’s guidelines for community support and funding application.
+Please review CHI Memorial’s guidelines for community support, funding application and annual accountability report.

 Improving Health Care Access

-Memorial North Shore Health Center and Memorial Westside Health Center offer primary and preventive care and social services regardless of ability to pay.
+CHI Memorial Community Health Centers in Chattanooga and Hixson offer primary and preventive care and social services regardless of ability to pay.

 Mobile Health Coach

-Memorial offers the only mobile mammography services in the region and extends access to mammography, health screenings, and educational information to residents in 23 counties in Tennessee and five counties in North Georgia.
+CHI Memorial offers the only mobile mammography services in the region and extends access to mammography, health screenings, and educational information to residents in 35 counties across Tennessee, Georgia and Alabama.
 For more information, call (423) 495-6744.